COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Data

-The amplitudes of the raw audio data in the Coswara and the Sarcos dataset were normalised, after which periods of silence were removed from the signal to within a 50 ms margin using a simple energy detector.
-Figure \ref{fig:processed-cough-info} shows an example of the original raw audio, as well as the preprocessed audio.
+Thus, the amplitudes of the raw audio data in the Coswara and the Sarcos dataset were normalised, after which periods of silence were removed from the signal to within a 50 ms margin using a simple energy detector.
+Figure \ref{fig:processed-cough-info} shows an example of the original raw audio, as well as the pre-processed audio.

-The coughs in both Coswara and Sarcos dataset after preprocessing are shown in Table \ref{table:coswara-dataset}.
-The Coswara dataset contains 92 COVID-19 positive and 1079 healthy subjects and the Sarcos dataset contains 8 COVID-19 positive and 13 COVID-19 negative subjects.
+After pre-processing, the Coswara dataset contains 92 COVID-19 positive and 1079 healthy subjects and the Sarcos dataset contains 18 COVID-19 positive and 26 COVID-19 negative subjects, as summarised in Table~\ref{table:coswara-sarcos-dataset}.
+In both datasets, COVID-19 positive coughs are 15\%-20\% shorter than non-COVID coughs.